kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 - how to write customization
-add suspend to function, wrap with withContext inside Why withContext() here? this is the most common way to pick up, as it's
+add suspend to function, wrap with withContext inside Why withContext() here? this is the most common way to pick up, as it's the easiet and most starightforward way there are also other suspend function as "delay", what it does is to wait for a period of time then execute the code after,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzE5OTU4MzEsLTE5NzcxOTMwMDAsLT
+eyJoaXN0b3J5IjpbLTgwODY5Njc4MiwtMTk3NzE5MzAwMCwtMT
-E4NDQwODYyNDUsLTExNTkyNTExODYsMjI3OTE2OTI3LC01MDY0
+g0NDA4NjI0NSwtMTE1OTI1MTE4NiwyMjc5MTY5MjcsLTUwNjQ4
-ODI5MDcsMTc1MDM0OTUxMl19
+MjkwNywxNzUwMzQ5NTEyXX0=
 -->